 Eden Prairie residents can do business with the City in person, via mail, by phone and online.
 In order to allow the public to engage with and conduct business on their own terms, we are continually looking for new ways to make it easier and more efficient to interact with the City.

-The City currently offers several services that can be conducted online, such as EP Bill Pay for water and sewer customers, the ePermits Portal for building permits, and Parks and Recreation program registration.
+The City currently offers several services that can be conducted online, such as EP Bill Pay for water and sewer customers, the ePermits Portal for building permits Parks and Recreation program registration and dog licenses.
 Online services continue to grow as technology and funding allows.

 Intuitive, Accessible Website

 The City’s search-centric website is designed for a user-friendly experience by offering several ways to find the same information.
 Homepage graphics provide one-click access to the most frequently visited topics on the website.
 The “I Want To…” menu provides a quicker way for the public to find the most frequently requested information.